 According to my research, most areas do not require you to have a special permit to raise yaks.
 They are actually considered domesticated animals.
 They are also great for bringing a profit to your homestead.

 Just in case you were curious, people love their meat because of how lean it is.
 It is a red meat source as well.
 Yaks also bring a lot of money for their skin.
 People make nice robes out of them.

-Growing up, there was this great little restaurant near our home that served buffalo burger.
-At first the idea kind of freaked me.
+Growing up, there was this great little restaurant near our home that served buffalo burgers.
+At first, the idea of eating a buffalo burger kind of freaked me out.

-However, did you know that buffalo are also raised as a dairy source?
+Still, did you know that buffalos are also raised as a dairy source?
 I know, getting past some of these stigmas is tough.
-But what if you’d like to raise a meat and dairy product in one that is different from a cow?
+Still, what if you’d like to raise a meat and dairy product in one that is different from a cow?

 Why shouldn’t you consider the buffalo?
-Not to mention, their milk makes exquisite cheeses because of the high fat content within their milk.
+Not to mention, their milk makes exquisite cheeses because of the high-fat content.

-But have you ever considered keeping them for dairy too?
-It might not be the most common type of milk, but there are countries around the world that this is the only type of milk they have so they use it.
+However, have you ever considered keeping them for dairy too?
+It might not be the most common type of milk, but there are countries around the world that only have this type of milk so they use it.